 Note: For Hawaii only, where the data call asks for Wind data in “Count of Policies Not Providing Wind Coverage” Column, and Columns asking for “Policies with Wind Endorsement, “Premium for Wind Endorsement,” “Count of Policies with Standalone Wind Coverage,” and “Premium for Standalone Wind Coverage,” it means Hurricane.

+If a policy dictates ACV based on the covered property, please report as ACV.
+There are instances in which a policy is issued with replacement cost coverage, but apply ACV coverage to property when the loss is attributed to a specified peril.
+For example, roof damage due to a wind/hail loss would fall under ACV coverage, while roof damage due to all other losses would be replacement cost coverage.
+In these instances, the policy should be reported in the applicable ACV column.

-If a policy dictates ACV based on theperil, please report as ACV.Count of PIF with RC Coverage on Dwelling– Count of policies in force as of Dec.
+Count of PIF with RC Coverage on Dwelling– Count of policies in force as of Dec.
 31 that provide replacement cost coverage on dwelling structures.

 Count of PIF with ACV Coverage on Dwelling– Count of policies in force as of Dec.
 31 that provide actual cash value coverage on dwelling structures.
 This includes policies with roof service policy schedules (RPS).